daniel570/terraform-k8s-nginx/README.md

 * Replace "terraform-k8s-nginx" with your [PROJECT_ID] in order for the deployment to be successful.

-# Firstly, we shall download and install Terraform:
+# firstly, we shall download and install Terraform:

 wget https://releases.hashicorp.com/terraform/0.11.11/terraform_0.11.11_linux_amd64.zip